microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ---
 # Integrated Terminal

-In Visual Studio Code, you can open an integrated terminal, initially starting at the root of your workspace.
-This can be convenient as you don't have to switch windows or alter the state of an existing terminal to perform a quick command-line task.
+In Visual Studio Code, you can open an integrated terminal, starting at the root of your workspace.
+This is convenient as you don't have to switch windows and provides integration with the editor, such as link detection.

 To open the terminal: